 TL;DR

-Based in Ankara, Turkey · Open to remote collaboration worldwide
+Based in Ankara, Turkey.
+Open to remote work worldwide.

 What I Do Now